cs4404-mission2/writeup/README.md

 #### Configure Asterisk

 The core of Asterisk's call routing engine is it's dialplan.
 The dialplan defines how calls are routed to and from the PBX.
-(By default, all internal extension can call eachother.)
-We create the `/etc/asterisk/extensions.conf` dialplan config file and add a simple test extension that reads the caller ID (the extension number in the case of an internal extension):
+We create the `/etc/asterisk/extensions.conf` dialplan config file and add our call routing logic:

 ```
+; The outbound call context defines an entrypoint to a list of call routes
 [outbound]

+; Extension 100 doesn't exist as a phone anywhere - instead, it reads back the number you're calling from
 exten = 100,1,Answer()
-	same = n,Playback(call-from)
 	same = n,SayDigits(${CALLERID(num)})
+	same = n,Hangup()

+; Route extensions 10, 20, and 30 to their respective PJSIP endpoints
+exten = 10,1,NoOp()
+	same = n,Dial(PJSIP/10,60)
+	same = n,Hangup()
+exten = 20,1,NoOp()
+	same = n,Dial(PJSIP/20,60)
+	same = n,Hangup()
+exten = 30,1,NoOp()
+	same = n,Dial(PJSIP/30,60)
 	same = n,Hangup()
 ```